EngAAlex/VAIM/server/README.md

 To load a new graph in the system, run the following:

 ```
-$ java -jar vaim-1.0.0.jar -f <path to folder with GML files> [--redraw]
+java -jar target/vaim-1.0.0.jar -f <path to folder with GML files> [--redraw]
 ```

 The system will load all the files in the specified folder in sequence, but it will not go recursively if other folders are present.
 At the moment of writing, the system only accepts GML files.
 The command can be launched with the server either running or not.
-Database server must be running.
+Database server on the other hand **must** be running.

-Use the ``--redraw`` flag to compute a layout at the moment the system is loaded.
+Use the ```--redraw``` flag to compute a layout at the moment the system is loaded.
+Otherwise, the node coordinates indicated in the GML file will be used.

 **IMPORTANT**: the system presumes the input graph to be directed, otherwise edge direction will be randomized.
+The operation might take a while, especially on larger graphs.

 ### Known Issues